slin63/raft-consensus/readme.md

 If you're not familiar with the problem of consensus, I wrote a brief explanation of it here: [chronicpizza.net/posts/consensus](https://www.chronicpizza.net/posts/consensus/).

+### Enter: Leeky Raft

+If you're comfortable with the mechanics of Raft already, or just don't really care that much, you can just skip straight to reading this post: [chronicpizza.net/posts/leekyraft](https://www.chronicpizza.net/posts/leekyraft/).

+If not, you can read about Raft's basic workings below.

 ### Why Raft?

 Chordish DeFiSh is a distributed file system that uses consistent hashing to equally distribute K files across N nodes.
 At its core, DeFiSh is a *replicated state machine*.